Lynette Scavo: Season 5

 After the five-year time jump, Tom and Lynette are still running the pizzeria and having trouble with their twin sons, now teenagers.
 Tom is having a mid-life crisis – he often sides with his disobedient sons, and he starts a band with the other neighborhood husbands, all to the irritation of his wife.

 Lynette and Tom discover that Porter is having an affair with Anne Schilling, an older married woman.
 Anne tells Porter that she is having his baby and they make plans to run away together.
 When Lynette confronts Anne about her affair with Porter, they are overheard by Anne's abusive husband Warren.
 When Lynette later finds Warren beating Anne severely, Warren jeeringly dares the women to phone the police, because Anne is guilty of statutory rape.
-That evening, when Tom's band plays a gig at Warren's nightclub, Porter and Warren fight but Lynette intervenes again.
-She confronts Warren about hitting women and children.
-Warren locks the doors, and when Dave Williams sets fire to the club, it causes a panic.
-The club patrons escape through a window, but Warren blames Porter for the fire.
-Porter is arrested and released on bail.
-Lynette pays Anne to leave town without Warren, and asks to be notified when the baby is born.
-Anne admits that there is no baby.
-After Warren threatens his life, Porter jumps bail and leaves town.
-Tom and Lynette get Preston to pose as Porter in court.
-When he is discovered hiding at his grandmother's nursing home, Porter returns and the charges are dropped.
-Unfortunately, legal bills and the payoff to Anne have left the Scavos broke and Tom is forced to sell the pizzeria.
+Unfortunately, after the legal bills from Porter's court battle, and the payoff to Anne, the Scavos are broke and Tom is forced to sell the pizzeria.

 Lynette returns to the workforce, working for Carlos Solis.
-In the finale, Lynette starts feeling ill and fears her cancer is active, although she is pregnant with another set of twins.
+In the finale, Lynette starts feeling ill and fears her cancer is recurring but discovers instead that she is pregnant with another set of twins.